aayush108/simpleCalc-kotlin/README.md

 Cucumbers reports are generated using the publish feature in cucumber.
 The test run generates a new url for the location of the report.
 The url can be found in the output of the test.
 They are stored for 24 hours.

+## Github action
+The github is configured to do the following actions on every push to main branch:

+* Run unit tests
+* Run BDD tests
+* Run tests with coverage
+* Archive test coverage results